-MBIB 601 Historical Biblical Leaders (3 credit hours)
+MBIB 601 - Historical Biblical Leaders

 This is an examination of Biblical leaders in the Old and New Testaments with a focus on characteristics of a godly leader as well as the success and flaws of the leaders in Scripture.
 In addition, great leaders of the church will be studied for insights for godly leadership.
+(3 credit hours) Prerequisites: None.